Hiiirad/personal-notes/Tech Guide/Kubernetes/README.md

   - Kubelet -> Agent of kubernetes on worker nodes to talk to master node
   - kube-proxy -> Update IPtables of the system.
 Ports and everything

-All connections between different part of k8s are based on MTLS (Multi Layer TLS or Mutual TLS).
+All connections between different part of k8s are based on MTLS (Mutual-TLS).

 Split brain on cluster concept -> Must be an odd number